-The clock start ticking on your 12 month Bill Hero subscription on the day your first switch is complete and your new plan with your new retailer begins, no matter when you actually signed up to Bill Hero.
-The time it takes to complete your first switch is not included in your subscription.
+The switching process can take some time, depending on your location and meter type.
+The good news is that the clock does not start ticking on your 12 month Bill Hero subscription until the day your first switch is complete and your new plan with your new retailer begins, no matter when you actually signed up to Bill Hero.
+Whatever time it takes to complete your first switch is not deducted from your subscription period.

-If they do send you an offer, just forward it to Hello@BillHero.com.au, and we'll compare it to the rest of the market and let you know if it's worth accepting.
+If they do make a retention offer, just forward it to Hello@BillHero.com.au, and we'll compare it to the rest of the market and let you know if it's worth accepting.

-Bill Hero includes solar in the comparison and ranking, so you can be sure you're switching to a plan that provides the cheapest combined price for the kWh you import from the network, and what you earn from the kWh you generate and export.
-If you're on a Premium feed in tariff, you get to keep that even when you switch retailers.
+Bill Hero includes solar in your personalised comparison and ranking, so you can identify the plan that would have provided the cheapest combined price for the kWh you imported from the network, and what you earned from the kWh you generated and exported in the billing period.

 We let you specify the savings you'd need before switching again.
-Bill Hero wont bother you with a new switch until it finds savings greater than your Bothered Threshold.
+Bill Hero reports back to you on every bill, but we wont initiate a new switch until we finds savings greater than your Bothered Threshold.